HarryStevens/geometric/README.md

 <a name="angleToDegrees" href="#angleToDegrees">#</a> geometric.<b>angleToDegrees</b>(<i>angle</i>) · [Source](https://github.com/HarryStevens/geometric/blob/master/src/angles/angleToDegrees.js "Source")

-Returns the result of a converting an <i>angle</i> in radians to the same angle in degrees.
+Returns the result of converting an <i>angle</i> in radians to the same angle in degrees.

 <a name="angleToRadians" href="#angleToRadians">#</a> geometric.<b>angleToRadians</b>(<i>angle</i>) · [Source](https://github.com/HarryStevens/geometric/blob/master/src/angles/angleToRadians.js "Source")

-Returns the result of a converting an <i>angle</i> in degrees to the same angle in radians.
+Returns the result of converting an <i>angle</i> in degrees to the same angle in radians.